uclahs-cds/package-OutSeekR/README.md

 The **OutSeekR** package implements a statistical approach to detecting outliers in RNA-seq and related data.

+The main function is `detect.outliers`.
+See `?detect.outliers` for an example.

 ## License

 Author: Jee Yun Han(jyhan@mednet.ucla.edu), John M Sahrmann(jsahrmann@mednet.ucla.edu)